fdiss/franziskahomepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome!
-I am a PhD Candidate in Econmics at Vienna University of Economics and Business.
+THIS PAGE IS WORK IN PROGRESS; CURRENTLY BEING TESTED!
+IT MAY CONTAIN INFORMATION THAT IS INCOMPLETE - OR - NOT CORRECT!
+THE FINAL PAGE WILL BE BUBLISHED WITHIN A COUPLE OF HOURS!
+TAHNK YOU  I am a PhD Candidate in Econmics at Vienna University of Economics and Business.
 My work centeres around the distribution of income and wealth and the causes and consequences of socio-economic inequalities, with a special emphasis on inter/intragenerational aspects and spatial inequalitites.

 My work has been published, for instance, in the Journal of the Royal Statistical Society Series A: Statistics in Society, Ecological Ecoomics and the Cambridge Journal of Regions, Economy and Society.